cszn/USRNet/README.md

 Deep unfolding SR network
 ----------
-We proposes an end-to-end trainable unfolding network which leverages both learning-based methods and model-based methods.
+We propose an end-to-end trainable unfolding network which leverages both learning-based methods and model-based methods.
 USRNet inherits the `flexibility of model-based methods` to super-resolve blurry, noisy images for different scale factors via `a single